FaezehShakouri/flightInsurance/DEPLOYMENT.md

 ### Frontend Issues

+**Issue**: Build fails with "Cannot find module 'tailwindcss'"
+- **Solution**: Build dependencies are now in `dependencies` instead of `devDependencies` to ensure they're installed on Render.
+This is already configured in the `package.json`.

 **Issue**: Cannot connect to backend
 - Verify `NEXT_PUBLIC_BACKEND_URL` is set correctly
 - Ensure backend is deployed and running